 Things to Do in Augusta

 Visit historic downtown Augusta, where Victorian architecture lines Water Street and new restaurants and businesses have opened in recent years.
-The city celebrates the Whatever Family Festival in Mill Park with events and activities from June to July each year along the banks of the river.
+Augusta is also a nationally designated Main Street community, recognizing its dedication to restoring its historic downtown.
+Augusta celebrates the Whatever Family Festival in Mill Park with events and activities from June to July each year along the banks of the river.

 You can learn more about Maine and Augusta at The Maine State Museum, which is adjacent to the State House.
 You can also visit the Old Fort Western Living History Museum at the oldest surviving wooden fort in Maine and New England, built in 1754.
 Benedict Arnold used this fort as a staging point for his assault on Quebec during the American Revolution.
 Near the fort is Waterfront Park, where the Augusta Greenway Trail begins, great for walking and biking.
 It’s part of the 6.5-mile Kennebec River Rail Trail, which extends from Augusta down to Gardiner.
 Nature lovers also enjoy strolling through the Viles Arboretum’s six miles of trails over 224 acres.